 Jesus, I accept you as my God, Lord, and Savior.
 Thank you for dying on the cross for our sins.
 I confess my sins to you.
 Forgive me.
 Send your Spirit, the Holy Spirit, to live in my heart.
 Help me, empower me to become like you.
 I want to follow you and serve you.
 Show me the way.
 Thank you for loving and accepting me.
 Thank you for adopting me into your home so I can live with you forever.
 In Jesus' name, amen.

 Good next moves would be to look at the Nicene Creed and explore the life of Christ by reading the Gospel of John in the Bible.
 Watch the striking movie "The Son of God" produced by Roma Downey who also plays Jesus' mother, Mary.
 The book, "Basic Christianity" by John Stott, would help you understand the dynamics of the Christian life.
-Sarah Young's book "Jesus Calling" encourages a daily walk with Christ.
+Anne Graham Lotz's book "Just Give Me Jesus" speaks to our daily lives.
 I also suggest "Mere Christianity", a classic by C. S. Lewis with a more philosophical approach.

 Check out the movie "Chariots of Fire" which won four Academy Awards, including Best Picture and Best Original Music Score.
 It's a true story about Eric Liddell who won a gold medal in the 400 metres race in the 1924 Olympics in Paris, France.
 His rich character and faith are clearly shown.
 Later, he served Christ in China for years where he died in Weihsien internment camp during WW2.
 Until the end, Eric strove with great compassion to lead and strengthen other prisoners including women and children.